-The International Advisory Council (IAC) of the ITC decided to set up a new award: the ITC Rising Scholar Award.
+In 2017, the International Advisory Council (IAC) of the ITC decided to set up a new award, the ITC Rising Scholar Award.
 The goal of the ITC Rising Scholar Award is to recognize young researchers with significant contributions to the ITC Community in the field of performance, traffic modeling and control in communication networks and networking science.

 These documents are submitted following an open call via email to email@example.com, before the deadline.

-- 5. A maximum of 3 endorsement letters of recommendation from others, which identify the rationale for the nomination and by what means the recommender knows of the Nominee's work.
+- A maximum of three endorsement letters of recommendation from others, which identify the rationale for the nomination and by what means the recommender knows of the Nominee's work.
 At least one of the three Endorsers must be a member of the ITC Community.

 Nominations that do not result in an award can be resubmitted in subsequent years.